wilsonmacleod/NBA-2018-19-Analysis/README.md

 (Players with <500 minutes played (~10 full games) were not included in the figure as there are some meaningless high usage ratings in there (read garbage time chuckers.))

-Given Harden's unheard of usage rate and his heavy minutes load, his scoring efficiency and shooting must be suffering right?
+Given Harden's unheard-of usage rate and his heavy minutes load, his scoring efficiency and shooting must be suffering right?
 Wrong.
-True Shooting Percentage (TS%) is a stat that factors and weighs 2 point shots, 3 point shots and free throws and aims to gauge a players true efficiency at scoring the ball.
+True Shooting Percentage (TS%) is a stat that factors and weighs 2-point shots, 3 point shots and free throws and aims to gauge a players true efficiency at scoring the ball.
 Harden is currently leading the league in points per game by a sizable margin while maintaining a shooting efficiency that is above the leagues other leading scorers.
 Giannis is no slouch in this department either being tied for the lead in TS% for players above 20 points per game while not shooting threes.

 ![alt text](https://github.com/wilsonmacleod/NBA-2018-19-Analysis/blob/master/MVP_Race/figs/ScoringTS.png)